nodefony/nodefony/README.md

 Nodefony is Node.js full-stack web framework.

-Nodefony can be used to develop a complete solution to create a web application.
+Nodefony can be used to develop a complete solution to create a Fullstack Web Application, Secure Api, or Microservices.

 The Nodefony project is inspired by the PHP Symfony framework, a developer can find most of the concepts, configurations and patterns of Symfony framework.